 It’s important to remember to keep an eye out for cars suddenly changing lanes, or pulling out from side streets.
 Also, be sure to keep a safe distance from the vehicle in front of you.
 This is critical to ensure that you have enough stopping distance, and so that you have time to react to obstacles in the road.
 Drivers are distracted by many different things, so it’s important to be overly cautious of your surroundings, and how vehicles are moving around you.

-Now sometimes accidents are unavoidable, but taking the time to check on road conditions and road construction, as well as bad weather, could potentially be lifesaving.
+Sometimes accidents are unavoidable, but taking the time to check on road conditions and road construction, as well as bad weather, could potentially be lifesaving.
 Before you decide to operate a motorcycle, check your local weather forecast.
 It’s even more difficult to see motorcyclists when the weather conditions are bad.
 And of course, always practice safe driving habits.
 Avoid going over the speed limit, look twice before entering an intersection, and always keep a cautious eye out for other drivers around you.